hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-client.md

 This of course, assumes that your server accepts GraphQL requests over HTTP.
 (Remember GraphQL is protocol agnostic?).

-## Why do i need a GraphQL Client?
+## Why do I need a GraphQL Client?

 Now that you have learnt that requests can be made using the old fetch API method, what is the point of a GraphQL client?